-He holds the rank of black belt in Japanese Jiu Jitsu – a Judo spinoff and BJJ precursor – and has trained BJJ with the likes of world champion Judo master Pat Burris, and later earning his brown belt in Brazilian Jui Jitsu from another master, Renato Tavares.
+He holds the rank of black belt in Japanese Jiu Jitsu – a Judo spinoff and BJJ precursor – and has trained BJJ with the likes of world champion Judo master Pat Burris, and most recently becoming a first degree belt in Brazilian Jiu Jitsu from another master, Renato Tavares.

 As for his striking credentials, Coleman has worked his way up to full instructor level under the tutelage of Arjan Parker and Grandmaster Chai Sirisute.
 He is one of only two coaches in the Tulsa-Oklahoma City region with such a classification.

 Now Coleman’s hard work is starting to show in the success of his students.
 Along with a slew of Muay Thai and grappling tournament accomplishments, some of his students have reached the pinnacle of MMA.
 Myron Dennis, the light heavyweight champion for the XFL — the most prestigious promotion in the state — recently made his Bellator Fighting Championships debut in a fight viewed by a national audience.
 Also, heavyweight Mark Holata, who competed in Bellator’s 265-pound tournament, began his career under the tutelage of Coleman and continues to train with AMA.